ctkelley/MPResults/README.md

 1. A presentation on the results. __MPResults2019.pdf__

-### The paper and a presentation.
-Sooner or later I will put up.
+### Sooner or later I'll finish the paper and put that up.

 2. Some kind of link to the paper itself.